Stuyk/rebar-altv/docs/api/server/document/document-character.md

 You should bind character data after fetching call characters owned by an account.

+When you bind character data to a player the following is synchronized:

+-   Position
+-   Rotation
+-   Clothing
+-   Appearance
+-   Model
+-   Skin
+-   Weapons
+-   Weapon Ammo
+-   Health
+-   Armor
+-   Dimension

 ```ts
 import { useRebar } from '@Server/index.js';